ErikEvenson/webcore/README.md

 # Base box

-This is a base vagrant box.
+This is a base vagrant box with a puppet provisioner.

 ## Setting up the base box